Share

 Furniture dollies rated for the load.
 A standard hand truck is not sufficient.
 Piano dollies are wider, lower to the ground, and rated for the weight of a piano.
 Four-wheel dollies are used for grand piano legs and for moving the main body across flat surfaces.

 Ratchet straps.
 The piano needs to be secured to both the board and to the interior of the truck.
-Ratchet straps provide the tension and security that bungee cords and moving rope cannot.
+Ratchet straps provide the tension and security that bungee cords and moving rope cannot match.

 Stair rollers for staircases.
 Moving a piano down a staircase requires stair rollers, also called stair climber dollies, which have a stepped wheel design that allows controlled descent one stair at a time.
 This is not a tool most general moving companies carry.